SincerelyBrittany/careers-personal-brand-building/README.md

 In upcoming lessons, we'll cover three effective ways to build your brand as a developer: LinkedIn, Twitter, and blogging.

-## If You Have a Premium Account: Assignment

-Following your first meeting with your coach, your coach will send you an online presence self-assessment so you can work together to ensure your personal brand positions you well for your first dev job.

 <p class='util--hide'>View <a href='https://learn.co/lessons/careers-personal-brand-building'>Personal Brand Building</a> on Learn.co and start learning to code for free.</p>